Birth Control Overview (cont.)

 Emergency contraception (birth control after sexual intercourse) is defined as the use of a drug or device to prevent pregnancy after unprotected sexual intercourse.
 Emergency contraception can be used when a condom breaks, after a sexual assault, or any time unprotected sexual intercourse occurs.
 An example is the “morning after pill.”

+Unwanted pregnancy is common.
+Worldwide, about 50 million pregnancies are ended each year.
+In the United States each year, the widespread use of emergency contraception may have prevented over 1 million abortions and 2 million unwanted pregnancies that end in childbirth.
+Emergency contraceptives available in the United States include the emergency contraceptive pills and the Copper T380 IUD.
+A number of brands of "morning after" contraceptives are available without a prescription.
 Women who may become pregnant and who have had unprotected sexual intercourse may elect to take emergency contraceptive measures within the following 72 hours (3 days).
 There are no specific signs and symptoms of pregnancy during the first 2-3 days, when the morning-after pill needs to be used.
 A woman will never know whether the pill prevented pregnancy.

 However, emergency contraceptives should not be used as a contraceptive method if you are sexually active or planning to be because they are not as effective as any ongoing contraceptive method.
 The “morning after pills” contain high doses of the same hormones in birth control pills.
 There are no known risks because the high-dose of hormones is short lived.
 There are cases of deep vein thrombosis (blood clotting) in women using the emergency method.
 Neither of these pills will terminate an existing pregnancy.

 See Emergency Contraception for more information.

 Omnia M Samra, MD